Flower Power gives hope to

 Sixty years ago, a diagnosis of leukaemia was nearly always a death sentence for a child.
-Today, the vast majority of children diagnosed with leukaemia will survive their condition, thanks in part to the amazing work of researchers such as Professor Murray Norris at Children’s Cancer Institute Australia.
+Today, the vast majority of children diagnosed with leukaemia will survive their condition, thanks in part to the amazing work of researchers such as Professor Murray Norris at the Children’s Cancer Institute Australia.

 When Professor Norris started his research career, he was immediately struck by how little research was being conducted into children’s cancers.
 He was especially concerned about how hard it was for oncologists to predict relapse in patients with acute lymphoblastic leukaemia, the most common type of cancer affecting Australian children.